cylc/cylc-conda/README.md

 - `conda env remove -n cylc1`

-_ps: we could use the `jupyterhub_config.py` shipped with cylc-uiserver, but that file is not included in the wheel file, so conda install cylc-uiserver does not downloads it.
+_ps: we could use the `jupyterhub_config.py` shipped with cylc-uiserver, but that file is not included in the wheel file, so conda install cylc-uiserver does not download it.
 We could still download from GitHub, but that would be over-complicating for this quick experiment IMHO._

 ## References: